NCAR/wrf-python/doc/source/contrib.rst

    - If the current function decorators do not cover your specific needs, place your custom decorator in specialdec.py.
-Most of the decorators in this module are used for products that contain multiple outputs like cape_2d, but this
+Most of the decorators in specialdec.py are used for products that contain multiple outputs like cape_2d, but you can use it for other purposes.

    - If your function is pure python, you can create a new module for it, or place it in another module with similar functionality.
 For example, if your routine is a new interpolation routine, then it should go in interp.py.
-Remember to apply the same type of decorators as done with Fortran extensions (checking args, leftmost indexings, etc).
+Remember to apply the same type of decorators as done with Fortran extensions (checking args, leftmost dimension indexing, etc).

    - Create a 'getter' routine which is responsible for extracting the required variables from a WRF file and calling your computational routine.
 This is what will be called by :meth:`wrf.getvar`.
-     This function should be placed in a new python module with the prefix 'g_' (i.e. g_yourdiagnostic.py)
+     This function should be placed in a new python module with the prefix 'g\_' (i.e. g_yourdiagnostic.py).

    - Decorate your getter routine with an appropriate metadata handling decorator.
 If you need to make a custom decorator for the metadata,